TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/IncludingYourScript/Index.rst

 Including your script
 ^^^^^^^^^^^^^^^^^^^^^

+This section should give you some pointers on what you can process in your script and which functions and variables you can access.

 Your script is included by a function, PHP\_SCRIPT, inside the class "ContentObjectRenderer" (tslib\_cObj) in the typo3/sysext/frontend/Classes/ContentObject/ContentObjectRenderer.php (tslib\_content.php) script.
 Thereby your file is a part of this object (ContentObjectRenderer, respectively tslib\_cObj) and function.
-This is why you must return all content in the variable "$content" and any TypoScript-configuration is available from the array "$conf" (it may not be set at all though so check it with is\_array()!)
+This is why you must return all content in the variable "$content" and any TypoScript configuration is available from the array "$conf" (it may not be set at all though, so check it with is\_array()!)

+.. _appendix-include-content:

+$content
+""""""""

+Contains the content, which was passed to the object, if any.
+All content, which you want to return, must be in this variable!

+Remember, don't output anything (but debug code) directly in your script!

 .. _appendix-include-conf: